PWilson-1978/ulam-hex-spiral/README.md

 Added prime_form to show python-esk code for a complex formula to reliably identify prime numbers that I found as a youtube video.

 Ulam_nt1 - a version I worked on to see if it would run faster.
 I think it actually ran a minute slower for a range based on my childhood phone number 8169319011 to 1000.
 I think this version took 15 minutes and the old nt version took 13-14 minutes.
 I'll try to compare the differences.

+Hopefully, the holy grail.
+Prime_fermat uses Fermat's little theorem and my addition of value % 6 in (1,5) and lastnum(value) in(1,,3,7,9) to further isolate prime values.